 These findings may explain the latest data from Pennsylvania's Safe2Say hotline which provides students a confidential call for help when they are at risk of bullying, self-harm, drug use, or committing suicide.
-Prior to March 2020, 17% of tips received by the hotline for the 2019-20 school year were deemed "life safety matter," meaning a student's immediate physical well-being or safety is at risk.
+Prior to March 2020, 17% of tips received by the hotline for the 2019-20 school year were deemed a "life safety matter," meaning a student's immediate physical well-being or safety is at risk.
 During the remaining months of the 2019-20 school year, 37% of tips were life safety matters, demonstrating the mental strain the pandemic put on students.
-While statewide the hotline saw an 18% increase in tips relating to suicide from school years 2018-19 to 2019-20, Bucks County saw a slightly higher increase of 20% over the same period.
+The statewide hotline saw an 18% increase in tips relating to suicide from school years 2018-19 to 2019-20 and Chester County recorded a 17% increase over the same period.

 The availability of quality, culturally responsive mental health services was in short supply for children, especially for those insured by Medicaid or CHIP.
-The pandemic and its after effects have exposed the inadequacies of the national, state, and local behavioral health systems, all of which are taking a sustained toll on our children.
+The pandemic and its aftereffects have exposed the inadequacies of the national, state, and local behavioral health systems.
+All of which are taking a sustained toll on our children.